Sizing and performance¶

 - Issue + Pay.
 This is a more complex flow interaction made up of two high level steps of issuing a state to the local node (node A) in one Corda transaction (identical to Issue described above) and then transfering ownership of that state to a second node (node B).
 Additionally the contract requires that this second transfer transaction be timestamped and notarised, so the transaction is sent to the Notary by node A before all signatures are returned to node A who forwards to node B. It is important to note that this flow is much more complex in terms of the peer-to-peer communications than that description makes clear.
 Node B will never have seen the issuance transaction that contains the input state for the payment transaction and so node B enters transaction dependency resolution to request the first transaction from node A, resulting in additional sub-flows and peer-to-peer communication.

 In summary, the Issue flow is pretty much the lightest weight flow imaginable that generates a Corda transaction.
-Issue + Pay is somewhat middling in complexity and the load it generates for a node.
-In future releases we will expand the range of scenarios to cover some in between, and some much more complex involving more steps, different sized transactions and/or more nodes with the hope that one of these could act as a proxy for your own flows if they don’t yet exist and cannot therefore be benchmarked.
+Issue + Pay and Issue + Repeated Pay are somewhat middling in complexity and the load it generates for a node.
+In future releases we will expand the range of scenarios to cover some in between, and some much more complex involving more steps, greater variety of transaction sizes and/or more nodes with the hope that one of these could act as a proxy for your own flows if they don’t yet exist and cannot therefore be benchmarked.
 No two flows are the same and therefore any debate around sizing naturally leads to conversations around what type of flows, what size transactions involving what kinds of states and contracts.
 We thus can only give you a flavour of what might actually be required and/or possible.

 We measure the time taken from the time just before we request the execution of a flow from the RPC client to the time after we see the